For some people, flying is the opposite of a fun time. If that's you, you're going to have to try these tips on your next flight!

 Does that sound like something that's right up your alley?
 Then download your free gap year e-book!

-Whether you're taking a gap year, spending a semester volunteering, or you're just taking a short flight home for the holidays, flying can be scary.
+Whether you're taking a gap year, spending a semester volunteering, or you're just taking a short flight home for the holidays .... that probably means boarding a flight, and flying can be scary.
 Some people are scared they won't arrive safely, some are worried about crashing and others are a little freaked out by the take off/landing (or just being that high up in the air in a big metal plane).

 While there's nothing that can cure the fear, you can try these tips on your next flight to help you relax: